-Regardless of stance width, degree of toe out, trunk angle, or squat variation, three factors should ALWAYS be present in any squat.
+Regardless of stance width, degree of toe out, trunk angle, or squat variation, three factors should ALWAYS be present for optimal squat form.
 There are my requirements to load on day one!

 Law 1: Heels Stay on the Ground

-Regardless of squat variation or body anthropometrics, it is imperative that the heels stay on the ground.
+Regardless of squat variation or body anthropometrics, it is imperative that the heels stay on the ground to optimize squat form.
 Failure to do so can put excessive stress on the anterior knee, improperly distributing the forces of the squat.

 While this issue could be due to either a true lack of ankle dorsiflexion or a simple inability to perform the squat, we don’t want to allow the clients’ heels to come off of the ground.